Transportation Options From JFK Airport To New Jersey

 We recommend this option if:

-- Your final New Jersey destination is either south of Newark or very close to Newark.
+- Your final New Jersey destination is either south of Newark, New Jersy or very close to Newark.

 - You want to avoid hectic midtown Manhattan.